adsarwate/advising-notes/GraduateResearch.md

   \end{align}
 ```

 These two will look the same, but the latter is easier to read and edit.
+This is a matter of taste, but if you are writing with other people (e.g. your advisor) it helps to make the code easier to read.

 ### References and citations